kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_eval.md

 ## Test Scenario 4: Eventing-controller Pod deleted during test

 In this test scenario, the behaviour of eventing-controller was tested when it is crashed.
-The goal of was to check that there is not event loss when the eventing-controller crash.
+The goal was to check that there is not event loss when the eventing-controller crashes.

 > **NOTE:** Deleted (using `kubectl delete`) the Pod of eventing-controller after 4 minutes.